jmdaweb/NVDARemoteServer/readme.md

 On Windows, a pre-built OpenSSL version is included in the server directory.
 You can run NVDARemoteCertificate.cmd to create a certificate.

+If your server is running inside a Docker container, you can run a command similar to the following:

+`docker exec -t -i my_nvda_remote NVDARemoteCertificate`

 ## Configuration file and extra commandline options

 Starting with version 1.5, NVDARemoteServer includes a configuration file that you can modify to change some server settings.
 You must restart the server after modifying this file.
 The comments in the file will guide you when changing settings.

+By default, the configuration file is located inside the program folder (Windows) or in /etc (all other distributions), and it is named `NVDARemoteServer.conf`.

 You can test your changes in debugging mode before modifying the configuration file.
 Although the changes in the configuration also are applied when you run the server in debug mode, you can pass some commandline parameters to perform tests.
 The following options are available:

-* --interface=ip: listen only on the specified ip address.
+* `--interface=ip`: listen only on the specified ip address.
 This setting doesn't affect IPV6 interfaces.
 In some platforms, this setting will not work if IPV6 socket binds to all interfaces.
-* --interface6=ip: listen only on the specified IPV6 address.
+* `--interface6=ip`: listen only on the specified IPV6 address.
 This setting doesn't affect IPV4 interfaces.
-* --port=port: listen only on the specified tcp port.
+* `--port=port`: listen only on the specified tcp port.
-* --port6=port: listen on the specified port, but only for IPV6.
+* `--port6=port`: listen on the specified port, but only for IPV6.
 By default, use the value specified in --port.
 Use this value if you want different ports for IPV4 and IPV6 sockets.
-* --logfile=path, --pidfile=path: these parameters are available, but unuseful in debug mode.
+* `--logfile=path`, `--pidfile=path`: these parameters are available, but unuseful in debug mode.
 You can use them on init.d and systemd units, but it's not recommended.
 Use --configfile instead.
 If you change pidfile in the configuration file and use the server as a system daemon, update the pidfile variable in the service units for the status command to work properly.
-* --loglevel=n, where n is a number between 0 (almost quiet) and 3 (very verbose).
+* `--loglevel=n`, where n is a number between 0 (almost quiet) and 3 (very verbose).
-* --pemfile=path: path to the private key and certificate used for ssl connections.
+* `--pemfile=path`: path to the private key and certificate used for ssl connections.
 They must be in the same file.
-* --motd=string: specify the message of the day displayed to all clients when they join a channel.
+* `--motd=string`: specify the message of the day displayed to all clients when they join a channel.
 Enclose the message between quotes.
-* --motd_force_display=integer: display the message of the day even if it has not changed since last time the client joined a channel.
+* `--motd_force_display=integer`: display the message of the day even if it has not changed since last time the client joined a channel.
 0 means do not force display, 1 means force display.
-* --configfile=path: read config file from path.
+* `--configfile=path`: read config file from path.
 All the previous options can be edited in the configuration file.

 Note: the command line arguments take precedence over the supplied ones in the configuration file.

+Note for Docker container users: run a command similar to the following to edit the configuration file for your container:

+`docker exec -t -i my_nvda_remote nano /etc/NVDARemoteServer.conf`

+When the Nano editor loads, you can use arrow keys to move the cursor and perform changes.
+Once finished, press control+x.
+If you have made any changes, press y and then enter.
+Tipically, unless you know very well what you are doing, you should only update the parameters related to the message of the day.

 ## Known problems